fumin/itg_test/README.md

 For Rails apps that are too complicated to be tested with the builtin integration test, such as apps that spawn threads that update the same database table.
-For example, you have this piece of code in your app
+For example, we have this piece of code in our app
 ```
 1  class MyController < ApplicationController
 2    def some_method